 WBFO recently hosted a Facebook Live community conversation about housing disparities in Western New York.

-The NYS Associated Press Association awarded WBFO nine first-place awards, including Outstanding News Operation for the fifth straight year!
+The NYS Associated Press Association awarded WBFO five first-place awards, including Outstanding News Operation for the seventh straight year!

-WBFO won four awards in the NY State Broadcasters Association's annual competition, with reports that ranged from fatal accidents on unstable ice to a hockey fund-raising marathon.
+WBFO won four awards in the NY State Broadcasters Association's annual competition, with reports that ranged from a feature on the Wyoming County to a hockey fund-raising marathon.